riptano/astra-portal-getting-started/loadDataIntoAstraDB/README.md

 <<createDatabase>>

 It should only take a couple minutes for your database to become `ACTIVE`.
-Once your database becomes Active, you’ll see its information appear above.
+Once your database becomes active, you’ll see its information appear above.

 ## 2 Use the Astra data loader to upload your own dataset
 The Astra data loader is good for smaller sets of data (under 40MB), or data you want to experiment and test with.